 Purzel the dwarf and his friends on the " Zwergenweg " dwarf path are quickly reached from Aeuja, with the path and all of its secrets proving an excellent experience for young and old alike.
 In winter, a superb toboggan run heads from Guggerstein - accessed on foot - down into Aeuja.
 It is not possible to hire toboggans.

 On the Alp Garfiun guests are awaited by a traditional restaurant with a large sun terrace and excellent children's play area.
 Garfiun is situated between the Alp Novai and the Alp Pardenn.
-An easy scooter ride to Klosters Platz station is an excellent experience for the whole family.
-It is possible to hire scooters directly in the chalet in Garfiun.
+You can also visit Garfiun by coach.

-In the small Walser hamlet Schlappin, which lies on the border with the Madrisaregions, one finds two restaurants: The mountain chalet Gemsli is only open in the summer - the chalet Erika in both summer and winter, and it also boasts overnight accommodation.
+In the small Walser hamlet Schlappin, which lies on the border with the Madrisaregions, there is one restaurant: The chalet Erika in both summer and winter, and it also boasts overnight accommodation.
 The stunning lake and the excellent picnic places invite one to linger.
 A walk along the pretty wild stream is recommended.
 Anyone who prefers to arrive by car can acquire a permit from either of the restaurants.
 The mountain chalet Erika lies directly on the ski run from Madrisa to Klosters village.

 During the winter, a superb toboggan run heads from Alpenrösli down into the valley.
 Toboggans can be hired from Restaurant Berghaus Alpenrösli .
 The mountain chalet Alpenrösli is open in summer and winter and can be reached on foot or by taxi.
 One of the many beautiful walks heads right past the chalet to Älpeltispitz (2686 m above sea level) with a stunning view towards Klosters.